-LAWE 2250 Internship for Law Enforcement 2 credits: 2 hours lab/week
+LAWE 2250 Internship for Law Enforcement

 This course offers students the opportunity to interact with current law enforcement agencies.
 Students will be given the opportunity to ride along with both large and smaller agencies in Southeast Minnesota.
 RECOMMENDED ENTRY SKILLS/KNOWLEDGE: Completion of LAWE 1105, LAWE 1112 and acceptance into the Law Enforcement or Criminal Justice Programs.
 (Prerequisites: LAWE 1105; LAWE 1112).